Dkusner/Challenge1/README.md

 * time
 * os

-## 3.2	Python Algorithm to Retrieve Data
+### 3.2	Python Algorithm to Retrieve Data

-a)	'getEngagements.py' retrieves the engagement data from the url,
+a)	'getEngagements.py' retrieves the engagement data from the url.

 b)	 It translates it into a Json file, where a data analysis is conducted.